More About Me

 Eventually I landed a job in Phoenix, at REI in October.
 So I traded in my Honda Civic for a Honda CRV.
 The CRV had a lot more room.
 Then I built a bed in back with the help of my good friend and fellow caver Bill Owens, who lives in Golden Valley, Arizona.
 I really enjoyed the job at REI.
 Like me, everyone had a passion for the outdoors.
 It was easy for me to talk to my co-workers, but hard for me to speak to customers.
 Unfortunately, the job at REI was seasonal, and I was awful at selling stuff.
 That job ended on January 19th, 2019.

 I didn't find another job until June, when I landed a part time job as a delivery driver at Auto Zone.
 This was in the rural town of Wickenburg, at the northern edge of the Sonoran Desert.
 However, I don't know anything about auto parts, and most of the job was selling, and very little delivering.
 Additionally, I had nothing in common with my coworkers.
-They were entirely absorbed in cars, and I was more interested in trails, rattlesnakes, and scorpions.
-I also had great difficulty speaking with customers and looking up parts on the computer cash register.
-Fortunately the store wasn't busy.
+They were absorbed in cars, and I was more interested in trails, rattlesnakes, and scorpions.

 I slept in the in the back of my Honda for the summer outside of town near Vulture Peak.
 After sundown I always enjoyed photographing scorpions near my campsite.
-I can now identify three species of scorpions, the bark scorpion, stripe tailed scorpion, and my favorite the giant desert hairy scorpion.
-Then when I was ready for bed I would open all my car doors, and hatchback, and set up mosquito netting inside to keep away all the night flying insects.
+Then when I was ready for bed I would open all my car doors, and hatchback, and then hang mosquito netting inside to keep out the night flying insects.
 Unfortunately, It didn't drop below 90 degrees until after midnight and that made sleep uncomfortable.
 Finally in September I quit my job at Auto Zone and got a part time job at Walmart in the Phoenix, suburb of Peoria.

 At Walmart I worked in the garden center, hardware, sporting goods, automotive and maintenance.
 I worked there for 18 months and slept in the desert near Lake Pleasant.
 But the 115 degree summer heat was too much, and on May 7, 2021, I transferred to a Walmart in Cottonwood, and did maintenance full time.
 This is the high desert of the Verde Valley at about 3,500 feet elevation, and located in the transition zone between the Sonoran Desert to the south, and the Colorado Plateau to the north.
 The summer nights here were comfortable for sleeping outside.

 But before autumn approached again, I decided to go somewhere warmer.
 I had enough of the cold winter nights in the Verde Valley.
-So on September 9th, I headed down to Apache Junction, because I got a maintenance job at the Walmart in Mesa.
-I camp out on Peralta Road now located in Gold Canyon.
+So on September 9th, I headed down to Apache Junction.

 Organ Pipe Cactus National Monument